-More Depictions of the Banshee
+More Depictions of the Irish symbol of the Banshee

 It is widely known that the banshee is usually a beautiful woman or a bird-like creature.
 However, some regions perceived the banshee with a different eye.
 But, those differences are to blame on the tales of the mythology.
 There are times when a creature shows up in a tale with all the traits of the Banshee.

 This led people to identify different creatures of the same characteristics with the Banshee.
 Aside from the bird-like theory, the Banshee featured in many tales as rather a woman, either young or old.
 There were tales where the Banshee showed up as a spooky old woman sitting in the woods.
-The depiction included wearing a green dress and a grey cloak.
+The depiction included her wearing a green dress and a grey cloak.
 Her hair was also long and grey with a comb sitting nearby.
 This leads us to the reason of the comb being among the symbols of Ireland.
 It’s highly related to the tale of the Banshee.

 In other stories, the Banshee showed up as a mesmerising woman with flaming red hair and an all-white attire.
-For that, some scholars identified the Banshee with popular goddesses like Brigid of the Morrigan.
+For that, some scholars identified the Banshee with popular goddesses like Brigid or the Morrigan.
 She sat by the river and wept for hours, thus, her eyes were usually red.

 The Armor Laundress

-If you think you’ve read enough scary stuff in the Irish mythology, think again.
+If you think you’ve read enough scary stuff in Irish mythology, think again.
 Pookas are considered the most frightening of all the symbols of Ireland.
 Briefly, it’s another myth that people of the ancient times used to have faith in.
-You can find plenty of tales in the Irish mythology featuring the creature so-called Pooka.
+You can find plenty of tales in the Irish mythology featuring the so-called Pooka.

-The main trait of this creature is enjoying freaking people out.
+The main trait of this creature is that they enjoying freaking people out.
 There wasn’t a single source that claims they were hostile, yet they were bold and wild.
 They reside over the mountains and hills.
 While most of the tales indicate that they had a disastrous behaviour, others claimed otherwise.
 Such differences varied depending on which part of Ireland you come from.
 There are some parts around the country, rare though, where Pookas helped with harvesting and cultivating.

 Opinions regarding the creature’s behaviour vary, but it’s still deemed to be a sign of bad luck.
 They have often been associated with Halloween.